scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ## Step 6.
 Checklist for confirming Scalar DB server deployment

-You can check if the pods and the services are properly deployed by running the `kubectl get pods,services -o wide` command on the bastion.
+You can check if the pods and the services are deployed accurately by running the `kubectl get pods,services -o wide` command on the bastion.
 * You should confirm the status of all scalardb and envoy pods are `Running`.

 ```console